Organization forgotten.

 As the tech changed, I would get handwritten faxes from my cousin.
 The paper faded with age, and there’s still a curl.
 Later came the emails that I always printed up and tucked into my box.
 But there were still handwritten cards, postcards, photos, and even drawings by my cousin’s children.

 And I felt connected to my family.
 I realized how much each of these letters and cards means to me.
 And I felt remiss that I’ve also taken the quick-and-easy route of WhatsApp or email.
+When did we stop having the time to sit down and write letters?

 It’s a funny thing, growing up thousands of miles away from extended family with a different language and culture.
 The threads that tie us together are stretched so tightly.
 But the letters, the common memories, hold us together.
 It makes me feel a part of something bigger.